-The OSU Testing Center's standard hours are 8am-5pm, M-F, through December 2022.
+The OSU Testing Center will be closed January 31, 2023 due to inclement weather.
+The Center's standard hours are 8am-5pm, M-F, through August 2023.

 Math Placement & Remediation

 Every first-time student entering OSU (new freshman or transfer student with fewer than 24 hours) is provided an Entry Level Placement Assessment (ELPA) report that contains recommendations for course placement.
 These recommendations follow OSU guidelines that have been approved by the Oklahoma State Regents for Higher Education (OSRHE).
 OSRHE policy on student assessment and remediation also requires students with basic academic skills deficiencies or lacking curriculum requirements in four subject areas (English, mathematics, reading, and science) to remediate those deficiencies.
 OSU also places enrollment restrictions on courses that must be satisfied by meeting placement requirements and/or course prerequisites.
 The following placement information pertains to mathematics, statistics, and select science courses.

 The OSU Math Placement Exam is required for enrollment into most math courses at OSU.
 All incoming freshmen, transfer students, and continuing students needing placement in one of the mathematics or statistics courses listed on the OSU Math Placement Exam Information site are expected to take the OSU Math Placement Exam prior to enrollment unless they have already successfully completed the prerequisite course(s).
 Additionally, certain sciences courses, also listed on the exam information page, also require completion of the OSU Math Placement Exam for enrollment.